Phase 1

 Phase 5

-Caption: A collaboration between Suledo Forest Trust, Nature Restoration Company (NRC), and The Green Branch.
-Spanning thousands of hectares, the Suledo Forest ARR project is a large-scale restoration initiative co-designed with local communities to regenerate degraded woodlands, enhance biodiversity, and build sustainable rural economies.
+A collaboration between the Suledo Forest Community Trust, the Nature Restoration Company (NRC), and The Green Branch.
+Planning to restore thousands of hectares of miombo forest in Tanzania and provide local income sources through alley cropping, the Suledo Forest ARR project is a large-scale restoration initiative co-designed with local communities to regenerate degraded woodlands, enhance biodiversity, and build sustainable rural economies for Maasai communities.

 10,000